COGS108/Overview/README.md

 COGS 108 - Data Science in Practice - is a class offered by the Cognitive Science Department of UC San Diego, taught by Professor Bradley Voytek.

-Here is an overview and map of the COGS108 Organization, which hosts materials and assignments for the class.
+Here is an overview and map of the COGS 108 Organization, which hosts materials and assignments for the class.

-For details specific to the 2018 Winter quater iteration of the course, see [here](https://github.com/COGS108/Overview/blob/master/Wi18.md).
+For details specific to the 2018 Winter quarter iteration of the course, see [here](https://github.com/COGS108/Overview/blob/master/Wi18.md).

 ## Assignments